isc-projects/bind9/doc/arm/reference.rst

     For example, if ``update-policy`` for the zone "example.com" includes ``grant EXAMPLE.COM ms-subdomain hosts.example.com.
 AA AAAA``, any machine with a valid principal in the realm ``EXAMPLE.COM`` is able to update address records at or below ``hosts.example.com``.

+``ms-subdomain-self-rhs``
+    This rule is similar to ``ms-subdomain``, with an additional restriction that PTR and SRV target names must match the name of the machine identified in the principal.

 ``krb5-self``
     When a client sends an UPDATE using a Kerberos machine principal (for example, ``host/machine@REALM``), this rule allows records with the absolute name of ``machine`` to be updated, provided it has been authenticated by REALM.
 This is similar but not identical to ``ms-self``, due to the ``machine`` part of the Kerberos principal being an absolute name instead of an unqualified name.